-Build configuration · Cloudflare Pages docs
+Build configuration

 Environment variables

-If your project makes use of environment variables to build your site, you can provide custom environment variables via the Pages UI.
+If your project makes use of environment variables to build your site, you can provide custom environment variables by going to Account Home > Pages > your Pages project > Settings > Environment variables.

 The following system environment variables are injected by default (but can be overridden):